 It took me a moment to notice the person seated two meters from me.
 They were probably not more than 30 years old, with jeans peppered with holes, a loose black pullover, legs crossed in a girlie way, short hair and a few piercings in both ears.
 I said hello and was surprised by the answer; the voice was particularly acute.
 We made eye contact and I discovered deep black eyes with a hint of sadness.
 A soft face sketched a smile showing perfect white teeth.

-A friend of mine abruptly appeared and asked my neighbor’s name, but I didn’t hear their answer.
+A friend of mine abruptly appeared and asked my neighbour’s name, but I didn’t hear their answer.
 A bit destabilized by the person once they answered, he stepped back and returned to the group.
 I didn’t get this chance.
 The discussion was politely initiated so I decided to offer one of my precious beers.

 “I am from Brussels.”